 Difference Between Contact Center Technology and Contact Center Infrastructure

 We recently did an interesting piece on contact center infrastructure.
-Those who read it might be asking the difference between contact center technology and CCI - as they are very similar in nature, and are often used interchangebly.
+Those who read it might be asking the difference between contact center technology and CCI – as they are very similar in nature, and are often used interchangeably.

 Contact Center Infrastructure refers to the set of hardware, software and network components to efficiently operate a contact center, such as VOIP Telephony and LAN Network.
 On the other hand, contact center technology usually refers to the various set of technologies implemented to improve customer experience and operations in a contact center, such as Intelligent Contact Center Routing, Automatic Call Distributor, etc.